Jas-0528/nginx-2420/README_2.md

 ```bash
 put hello-server
 ```
+>Note: put will upload files from your host to the droplet.

 exit sftp and return to your ssh droplet to begin the next steps.

 ## Creating a Backend Service